matsuyoshi30/gournal/README.md

 You can add and delete files in the `static` and `template`, but cannot change directory structure.

+### gournal post

+You can create new journal post using `gournal post`.

+It creates new file under `content` directory applying `content.html.tmpl`.
+If you prefer to use different template, you can specify another template using `-t` flag like `-t <template filename>`

 ### gournal test

 You can check your contents and static files by `gournal test`.